 Manager tracks partial receipts (and, for that matter, partial deliveries) as well as complete ones.

 Lumen Lighting orders another 6 cases of LED bulbs.
 But Brilliant has only 4 cases in stock, but thinks it can obtain more stock quickly and enters the sales invoice.
 That produces a backorder of 2 cases:

-So Brilliant buys 5 more cases from ACME Distributing, only to find out delivery will be delayed several weeks:
+So Brilliant buys 5 more cases from ACME Distributing on credit, entering a purchase invoice, only to find out delivery will be delayed several weeks:

 Hoping to keep a customer happy, Brilliant delivers the 4 cases it has on hand, entering a delivery note:

-ACME surprises Brilliant, making a partial delivery of 3 cases, so Brilliant enters a goods receipt for that amount:
+ACME surprises Brilliant, making a partial delivery of 3 cases, so Brilliant enters a goods receipt for that quantity: